Guest Posts

 2 teaspoons fine sea salt, plus more for serving

-2 teaspoons olive oil, melted coconut oil, or nut oil like walnut
+2 teaspoons olive oil, melted coconut oil, or a nut oil like walnut

 Directions